 One of the Research Committee members will serve as the primary thesis advisor (principal investigator).
 The primary thesis advisor and at least one other member of the Research Committee will be designated as signatories for the written thesis.
-If either the primary advisor or other signing member of the committee is not a full-time BU faculty member, the student will obtain a one-day special appointment for that individual through the Registrar's office to enable the committee member to sign the signature page of the final approved thesis.
+Per BU policy, if any signing member of the committee is not a full-time GMS faculty member, the student will obtain a one-day special appointment for that individual through the Registrar's office to enable the committee member to sign the signature page of the final approved thesis.